Dan Hill

 Senior Principal Architect, NCARB, AIA, cSBA, Certified Master Builder

-Dan’s career began in the construction industry as a carpenter.
+Dan’s career began as a carpenter in the construction industry.
 After receiving his

 Associates in Graphic Art & Technical Drawing from Lane Community College, he